DenchiSoft/VTubeStudio/README.md

 This may fail and return an error if the app is currently in a state where no model can be loaded.
 This includes having config windows open or a model load operation currently already being in progress.
 There is also a global 2 second cooldown for this requests.

-## Requesting list of hotkeys available in the currently loaded VTS model
+## Requesting list of hotkeys available in current or other VTS model

 **`REQUEST`**
 ```json